ZufarSyaafie/CrowdCounting-DSGCNet/README.md

     <img src="assets/vis.jpg" width="95%" height="95%">
 </div>

 **Figure 2.
-Visualizations examples.
+Visualization examples.
 1) The ground truth.
 2) Prediction results of the proposed DSGC-Net.
 3) The outputs of the Density Prediction (DP) module.
 4) and 5) are the detailed comparisons of the prediction results of the baseline and the proposed DSGC-Net.**

 ## Datasets📚
 We evaluate the proposed method on three of the most widely used crowd counting datasets: ShanghaiTech Part A and Part B and UCF-QNRF.